Everything we know about Mafia: The Old Country

-Mafia: The Old Country is the latest game in the Mafia series from studio 2K, and a huge new update on it is expected at The Game Awards 2024.
+Mafia: The Old Country is the latest game in the Mafia series from studio 2K, and a huge new update on it dropped at The Game Awards 2024.

-At Gamescom in August, a teaser trailer was revealed, showing off the very first look at the first new title in the Mafia series since 2016.

-In the run up to The Game Awards, an advertisement trailer has been leaked on social media, revealing gameplay, a look at cinematic and when the game will release.

 Mafia is a series of open action-adventure games set in fictional versions of real cities where players become involved with the Mafia in one way or another, either rising through the ranks or aiming to take it down after being wronged.